Product description Semi-Automatic Twistlock IF-56

 The Semi Automatic Twistlock IF-56 has been specially developed to quickly secure two vertically stacked shipping containers.
 This semi-automatic twistlock stands out because it locks automatically when placed in an ISO 1161:1984 corner casting.
 The yellow tip always points upwards.
 Locking on insertion is automatic, but releasing requires pulling the orange knob with stainless steel cable.
 The Twistlock IF-56 can be attached to both the corner point of the upper and lower container.
 A total of four (semi-automatic) twistlocks are required to couple two shipping containers.

 The different uses make this semi-automatic twistlock multi-purpose.
 One disadvantage is that working with this twist lock requires some explanation.
-Moreover, compared to a regular twist lock, there is more involved in complying with the necessary safety procedures.
 With these conditions taken into account, the IF-56 is a good option for loading and unloading sea containers as quickly as possible.

 Lock closes fully automatically when placing container